 Chocolate Works Workshops (Long Island)

-Chocolate Works in the charming walkable village of Stony Brook on Long Island offers a lot more than your typical chocolate shop.
-Recent workshops have included “Garden House Academy” (decorate a miniature chocolate house and flower cookie alongside chocolate milk and pizza), “Sweet Sushi” (make sushi out of candy), and “Flip Into Summer” (make and decorate a pair of flip flops made of chocolate).
+Chocolate Works in the charming walkable village of Stony Brook on Long Island offers more than your typical chocolate shop.
+Workshops have included “Garden House Academy” (decorate a miniature chocolate house and flower cookie alongside chocolate milk and pizza), “Sweet Sushi” (make sushi out of candy), and “Flip Into Summer” (make and decorate a pair of flip flops made of chocolate).
 “BFF Time” offers adults a chance to chat with friends amongst unlimited chocolate fondue.
 There are also 10 other locations in the state, so find one near you!

 Chocolate Spa Treatments at Saratoga Botanicals (Capital-Saratoga)